toyshousen/toyshousen/read.md

 - Before I came to Toronto, my knowledge of computer programming was very limited.
 - I am trying to improve my programming skills in order to create a strong portfolio.

-- I’m currently learning C, C++ and C# languages.
+- I’m currently learning C, C++ and C# and Python languages.
 - I am also interested in game development.
-- I started to learn Unity 3D.
+- I started to learn Unity 3D, then decided to keep going with Unreal Engine 4.
 - I decided to create a portfolio after my first semester at college.